qwertysmosh/SMAPIDedicatedServerMod/README.md

 - `LetMePlay`: Lets the player take over the host.
 All host functions are switched off.
 The `TakeOver` command must be entered to hand over the controller. \
   Please note that the host automation accepts gifts from events and NPCs and deletes items from the inventory if necessary.

-## Use an 1.5 Game with 1.6 Server

-I don't know if it is possible or what will happen if you use a 1.5 savegame with this 1.6 server.
-If you want to do it, you need to do the following steps:
+## Version Update

+When updating to a new version, please note the following points:

-- Back up your game data first
+- Back up your game data first!
-- If you have an old version from before 1.6, you must delete the file `AdditionalCropData` in the game directory.
-GropSaver then only works for all plants planted from this point onwards.
-- If you use an old `config.json` file, the server will not start.
-  Delete the file and the file will be created with the default configuration.
-  Stop the server, change it according to your wishes and start the server.
+- If a new mod version is used, do not just replace the `DedicatedServer.dll`.
+Remove all data from the folder.
+An old `config.json` cannot be used to start the game.

 ## Running the Server on Linux Without GUI